vegan shoe delivery, return, contact & other information

 about that length from the buckle and an outer hole two or three

-inches further.
-This is the belts page
+is the vegan belts page

 Catalogues: We can